-Before operating the winch in LINE-IN or LINE-OUT mode, ensure the FREESPOOL light is not illuminated.
-Doing so may result in loss of load.
+Before operating the winch in LINE-IN or LINE-OUT mode, ensure the FREESPOOL and BRAKE-OFF lights are not illuminated.
+The winch will not operate.

 The HI-SPEED switch is a dual-action momentary switch.
 Pushing it towards the operator allows the winch to operate at low speed, while pushing the switch away from the operator activates HI-SPEED.
 When in HI-SPEED mode, the winch will automatically shift to low speed when the load exceeds a certain percentage of the rated load.
-For heavy loads or when better control is desired, the winch should be operated in low speed.
+For heavy loads or when better control is desired, the winch should be operated in the normal speed.
 For light loads and faster wire rope speed, operate the winch in HI-SPEED mode.
 The green light in the speed selector switch indicates HI-SPEED operation.